S-Sergio-A/ChatiZZe/README.md

 - Room members List
 - Search rooms by name
 - Create private rooms
-- Add users to room and specify their rights
+- Add users to a room and specify their rights
 - Change rooms name, description, photo and type
 - Attach images to the message (up to 5 in one message)
 - Add emojis to your message